-Windows Defender Advanced Threat Protection (Windows Defender ATP) technologies consistently achieve high scores in independent tests, demonstrating the strength of its enterprise threat protection capabilities.
+Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP) technologies consistently achieve high scores in independent tests, demonstrating the strength of its enterprise threat protection capabilities.
 Microsoft aims to be transparent about these test scores.
 This page summarizes the results and provides analysis.

 Endpoint detection & response